Layouts

 Index file (content/blog/index.md):

-layout:from front matter or_data.yamlcascadelayouts/blog.liquid(section name)layouts/index.liquid(filename match)layouts/default.liquid(fallback)- Build error
+layout:from front matter or_data.yamlcascadelayouts/blog.liquid→layouts/blog.html(section name)layouts/default.liquid→layouts/default.html(fallback)- Build error

 Child file (content/blog/my-post.md):